egandavidpatrick-del/project-navigator/README.md

 This repository contains supporting material for the Saubon Synogen™ Multi-User Projects Catalogue Web Application, including user guides, installation documentation and considerations, system logs, and application screenshots.

+## Problem Statement
+Engineering teams working with large volumes of historical projects often struggle to efficiently locate relevant past work.
+Projects are typically stored across local drives and cloud directories, requiring manual navigation through thousands of folders.
+This leads to slow retrieval times, workflow disruption, and difficulty reusing existing solutions.

+## Solution
+Cuts project lookup time from minutes to seconds.
+Engineers search across thousands of past projects, find the right one, and open the folder locally or on the cloud without manual browsing with one click.

 ## Demo Videos
 - Search all Projects (Saubon Synogen™ Project Catalogue Demo): https://youtu.be/6LXpte1vlTI
 - Enola Client Server Demo: https://youtu.be/H2ukH4vqn70